 Construction is currently underway to locate the Institute on the 120-acre Crystal Bridges campus, with access to its natural offerings as well as the museum.

 In addition to the Institute, the formation of a new degree-granting non-profit Whole Health School of Medicine and Health Sciences was recently announced, supporting Alice Walton’s broader vision for how the power of the arts, nature, well-designed spaces, and a whole health approach can affect wellbeing.

 Recently, the Alice L. Walton Foundation and Cleveland Clinic announced a joint initiative to identify ways of providing access to Cleveland Clinic’s renowned specialty care services in Northwest Arkansas.
 The organizations are currently assessing specialty care needs in the region and developing recommendations for healthcare solutions to best meet those needs.

-Arts and philanthropic leadership has prompted numerous accolades for Alice Walton.
-She is a recipient of the Smithsonian Institution’s Archives of American Art Medal, the John Cotton Dana Medal for Visionary Leadership in Museums, and the Leonore and Walter Annenberg Award for Diplomacy through the Arts for her significant philanthropic contributions.
-She was recognized by TIME magazine in 2012 as one of the most influential people in the world and was inducted into the International Women’s Forum Hall of Fame in 2018.
+Alice Walton’s vision and philanthropic leadership has prompted numerous accolades.
+She is a recipient of the Smithsonian Institution’s Archives of American Art Medal, the John Cotton Dana Medal for Visionary Leadership in Museums, the Leonore and Walter Annenberg Award for Diplomacy through the Arts, and the Getty Medal for contributions to the Arts and Humanities.
+She was recognized by TIME magazine in 2012 as one of the most influential people in the world, and was inducted into the International Women’s Forum Hall of Fame in 2018.

-Alice has served as a member of the board of the Amon Carter Museum in Fort Worth, Texas, and the Trustees' Council of the National Gallery of Art in Washington, D.C.
+She has served as a member of the board of the Amon Carter Museum in Fort Worth, Texas, and the Trustees' Council of the National Gallery of Art in Washington DC.
 She holds a Bachelor of Arts degree from Trinity University and an honorary Doctor of Arts and Humane Letters from the University of Arkansas.